wp-plugins/subscribe2-widget-pro/readme.txt

 3. The widget settings page

 == Changelog ==

+= 1.2.6 =
+* Reformatted all code to WordPress Coding Standards
+* Improved admin widget UI for new WordPress Admin theme
+* Minor improvements to content
+* Fixed: PHP Notices with WP_DEBUG turned on
+* Fixed: Links to old premium plugin purchase

 = 1.2.5.3 =
 * Fixed: Subscription notification email not properly sending {ACTION} replacement variable